Staff

 CAMPUS SAVE ACT (SECTION 304)

-The Campus SAVE Act amends the Clery Act and enhances campus responses to domestic violence, sexual assault, dating violence, and stalking by:
+The Campus SAVE Act enhances campus responses to domestic violence, sexual assault, dating violence, and stalking by:

 1. modifying institutions’ reporting requirements;